mbruges/zola/content/blog/website-diary.md

 1. Now, instead of connecting the websocket, the script simply watches `lastmsg`, and fires off a screenshot when a change is made.
 1. Screenshot goes straight to the image server, homepage checks it, and all is well.

 Overall: cut down multi-megabyte background loading of the Live Preview to just 5kb, enough for the low res `livecap.webp`.
-And without a websocket connection to make, it's even faster and more compatible with dodgy networks and old browsers.
+And without a websocket connection to make, it's even faster and more compatible with dodgy networks and older browsers.

 Very satisfying.